gradientinstitute/aboleth/docs/quickstart.rst

-Here we just have a Normal likelihood since we are creating a model for regression, and we can also get TensorFlow to optimise the likelihood variance.
+Here we just have a Normal likelihood since we are creating a model for regression, and we can also get TensorFlow to optimise the likelihood variance, ``var``.

-Training and prediction work exactly the same was as the Bayesian logistic classifier.
-Here is an example of the approximate GP in action;
+Training and prediction work in exactly the same way as the Bayesian logistic classifier.
+Here is an example of the approximate GP in action (see :ref:`regress` for a more detailed demonstration);

 .. figure:: GP_approx.png